Pratik-11/questdb.io/docs/operations/capacity-planning.md

 The default page size for writers is 16MB.
 In cases where there are a large number of small tables, using 16MB to write a maximum of 1MB of data, for example, is a waste of OS resources.
-To changes the default value, set the `cairo.writer.data.append.page.size` value in `server.conf`:
+To change the default value, set the `cairo.writer.data.append.page.size` value in `server.conf`:

 ```ini title="server.conf"